mirnau/sr3d/README.md

 # sr3d

-A Shadowrun 3d Homebrew System for FoundryVTT.
+A Shadowrun Third Edition Homebrew System for FoundryVTT.

 The goal is to make a fully functional system for the rule and dice heavy game system Shadowrun Third Edition